-Except in cases where advance notice is not possible or advance notice may render the review less useful, AHCCCS will give the Contractor at least three weeks advance notice of the scheduled OR.
+Except in cases where advance notice is not possible or advance notice may render the review less useful, AHCCCS will give the Contractor at least three weeks advance notice of the date of the scheduled OR.
 AHCCCS reserves the right to conduct reviews without notice to monitor Contractual requirements and performance as needed.